 “Fulfillment by Amazon,” also known as FBA, is Amazon’s extensive fulfillment service options for its ecommerce brands.
 With FBA, sellers on Amazon can ship their products directly to Amazon fulfillment centers, where Amazon employees will pick, pack, and ship their orders out (and handle any return or exchange requests).

-Orders that are fulfilled through FBA are also eligible for Amazon Prime (hello, free two-day shipping!) which makes it appealing to potential customers looking for rapid delivery.
+Ecommerce orders that are fulfilled through FBA are also eligible for Amazon Prime (hello, free two-day shipping!), which makes it an extremely attractive order fulfillment company for any retailer.

 Because Amazon prioritizes high volume and turnover, FBA works best for ecommerce brands that are consistently selling products.
-Brands that have inventory sitting in the warehouse could rack up some pretty serious charges while using FBA.
+Brands that have inventory sitting in the warehouse could rack up some pretty serious charges while using FBA’s services.

 Additionally, Amazon leaves almost no room for a branded experience – packaging will include the Amazon logo – so brands who aren’t interested in providing that customized unboxing experience are more likely to do well with FBA.

-Now that we’ve taken a look at different order fulfillment models and the various steps that go into successfully prepping and shipping out an ecommerce order, it’s time to take a closer look at all the services required for the most seamless experience.
+Now that we’ve taken a look at different ecommerce fulfillment models and the various steps that go into successfully prepping and shipping out an order, it’s time to take a closer look at all the services required for the most seamless experience.

 Once a customer clicks that “purchase” button, the order fulfillment journey begins.
 In order for this journey to be smooth and streamlined, some form of order management should be in place.
-Think of order management as the control tower in ecommerce order fulfillment – it’s the process of receiving, processing, tracking, and managing customer orders that come through various sales channels.
+Think of order management as the control tower – it’s the process of receiving, processing, tracking, and managing customer orders that come through various sales channels.